Long-Range Ising Models: Contours, Phase Transitions and Decaying Fields: Contours

 The exponent $a$ plays an important role in our arguments.
 When $\alpha$ is close to $d$, the interaction is stronger, and the contours should be far from each other.
 In the original papers of Fr\"{o}hlich and Spencer, $a$ is chosen as a fixed number or to belong in a finite interval as follows.
 In the first paper \cite{Fro3}, for bidimensional models, we have $\frac{3}{2} < a <2$.
 In the paper about the Dyson model when $d=1$ and $\alpha =2$, we have $a=\frac{3}{2}$.
 In the paper of multidimensional random Schr\"{o}dinger operators, they assumed $1 \leq a <2$, in section 4 of \cite{Fro2}.
 These papers use the idea of multiscale analysis to study different problems, which strongly inspired us in the definition and construction of our contours.
 A brief summary mentioning the multiscale methods and its power is in \cite{Simon} and at the references therein.

-After this, Cassandro, Ferrari, Merola, Presutti \cite{Cass} defined the contours without any arithmetic condition that depends only on the distance among the subsets of $\Z^d$.
+After this, Cassandro, Ferrari, Merola, Presutti \cite{Cass} defined the contours with a more geometrical approach, using triangles.
+Their energy bounds for erasing a contour depend on these triangles.
 They choose $a = 3$ for unidimensional long-range Ising models with $\alpha \in (2-\alpha^+, 2]$, where $\alpha^+=\log(3)/\log(2) - 1$.
 This is an important point; while our arguments work for any $2\leq d<\alpha$, Littin and Picco proved that in the unidimensional case, it is impossible to produce a direct proof of the phase transition using the Peierls' argument and definition of contour in \cite{Cass}, although they prove the phase transition for the entire region with $\alpha \in (1,2]$.
 The papers \cite{Cass} and \cite{LP} also assume the extra assumption $J(1) \gg 1$, which means that first neighbor interaction should be big enough, and the model simulates a short-range behavior.
 Recently it was proved that this extra assumption could be removed \cite{Eric2, Kim}.